Stephy Mavididi: Juventus

 On 29 August 2019, he joined French club Dijon on loan.

 Montpellier

-On 30 June 2020, Mavididi joined French club Montpellier in a permanent deal worth €6.3 million.
+On 30 June 2020, Mavididi joined French club Montpellier on a permanent deal worth €6.3 million.

+On 16 April 2023, Mavididi became the English player with the most appearances in the history of Ligue 1 after making his 108th appearance, overtaking the record of Chris Waddle.

+He later described his time with Montpellier saying "Everyone just sees the charmed life, but it is really more than that.
+For me personally I have been to some dark places being far away from home.
+For example I have a little brother and I basically missed all his teenage years growing up - it's little things like that, that can really take a toll on you [...]
+For me the dark times have made me 10 times stronger".

+Leicester City

+On 31 July 2023, Mavididi returned to England and joined Championship club Leicester City for an undisclosed fee reported to be around €7.5 million.
+On 6 August, he made his debut for Leicester, in which he assisted Kiernan Dewsbury-Hall's winning goal against Coventry City, in the club's first game of the season.
+On 12 August, he scored his first goal for Leicester in the league in the 73rd minute in a 1–0 away win against Huddersfield Town.
+His form over the next few weeks was inconsistent.
+Following a run of five goals in seven games, Mavididi was awarded the EFL Championship Player of the Month award for December 2023.

 International career

-Mavididi was born in England and is of Congolese descent.
+Mavididi was born in England and is of DR Congolese descent.
 Mavididi has played for England at under-17 youth level, representing them at the 2015 UEFA European Under-17 Championship, and the 2015 FIFA U-17 World Cup.
 He has also played for England at under-18 and under-19 levels.

-Although he is eligible to play for the Congo national football team, Mavididi appeared to commit himself to England in December 2020, stating “my ultimate goal is to get into England’s senior team, but for now the best pathway is the Under-21s so I want to try and get into that squad”.
+Although he is eligible to play for the DR Congo national football team, Mavididi appeared to commit himself to England in December 2020, stating "my ultimate goal is to get into England's senior team, but for now the best pathway is the Under-21s so I want to try and get into that squad".